sheepla/ghin/README.md

 ## About

 Many GitHub repositories have pre-built executables uploaded to their releases page.
-It aims to simplify the installation of single-binary tools written in Go, Rust, etc. , AppImage files, etc.
+This tool aims to simplify the installation of single-binary tools.

 ## License